 Know your child’s piano skill level

 Choosing sheet music that is too difficult for your child to learn will only lead to frustration and discouragement.
 For early beginners, look for “Five Finger” arrangements.
 After a year or two, students can move on to “Big Note” arrangements.
 After that comes “Easy Piano” arrangements, which can vary widely in difficulty level, from late beginner to intermediate.
 No matter what level of arrangement you are looking at, be sure to check out a sample page.
-Does it look more complicated than the sheet music your child is using for their current piano lessons?
+Does it look more complicated than the sheet music your child is learning in their current piano lessons?
 Is it hard for your child to chant the rhythms out loud?
 If so, look for a simpler arrangement.

 Where to find sheet music